 - Continuously assess and monitor activities to identify risks and potential sources of compliance exposure

 - Have a well understood process for remediation of control failures and identified risks

 - Take proactive steps to review cloud application architectures and corresponding controls to ensure compliance readiness

 - Ensure that those responsible and accountable for compliance and remediation within the organization have access to real-time data about control failures

 - Regularly update your implementation of regulatory or IT control frameworks; the rules can and do change

 - Ensure compliance readiness is a key priority of the CIO, CISO and business unit leaders, in addition to audit staff

 These are the key ingredients to a solution that puts you in control of compliance in the cloud.
-Learn more about CTP’s Continuous Compliance solution.
+Learn more about Continuous Compliance.